Who can make an income protection claim?

 Process for making a claim

-Contact us as soon as you think you have a claim.
-We'll work with your super fund/s to determine your eligibility and the size of your claim.
+Contact us as soon as you think you have an income protection claim.
+Our income protection lawyers will work with your super fund/s to determine your eligibility and the size of your claim.

-We'll keep you informed throughout the whole process and provide you with expert advice that is easy to understand.
+We'll keep you informed throughout the whole income protection claim process and provide you with expert advice that is easy to understand.

 We request all the documentation you need from your super fund or insurer.

-We'll help you complete all the documentation and submit your claim.
+We'll help you complete all the documentation and submit your income protection insurance claim.

-Your claim is assessed and your insurer makes a decision.
+Your income protection insurance claim is assessed and your insurer makes a decision.